ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 ```

-- Create a file in your Gimlet GitOps infra repo in `manifest/` called `csi-nfs-storage-classes.yaml` and paste the yaml below
+- Create a file in your Gimlet GitOps infra repo in `manifests/` called `csi-nfs-storage-classes.yaml` and paste the yaml below
+- Gimlet will pickup any Kubernetes manifests you create in the `manifests` directory and deploy them for you

 ```yaml
 # StorageClass for netdata